 If you want to make healthier decisions for your diet and the environment, you may want to spend a few extra dollars on organic produce.
 However, many health experts question the importance of buying organic.
-While there are certain foods that you should purchase from the more expensive section of your grocery store, some fruits and vegetables do not require the extra protection.
-Different organizations have released lists of foods that you don’t need to buy organic, helping to keep you healthy and save some cash.
+While there are certain foods that you should purchase from the more expensive section of your grocery store, some fruits and vegetables do not require extra protection.
+Our Milwaukee personal injury lawyers have compiled a list of foods that you don’t need to buy organic, helping to keep you healthy and save some cash.

 Onions have some of the lowest amount of pesticide residue out of all the fruits and vegetables in your local grocery store.
 Since you do not eat the outside of the onion, you likely will not experience pesticide exposure.
 One study from the Environmental Working Group found that more than 90% of onions did not contain pesticide residue.

 Sweet corn comes with a naturally protective husk that keeps the inside kernels safe from potential pesticides.
 Sweet corn also appears on the Environmental Working Group’s Clean Fifteen list.
 The environmental advocacy group states that less than 2% of sweet corn samples contained detectable pesticides.